twalpole/user_impersonate2/README.md

         %button{:type => "submit"} Revert to admin
 ```

-## Redirects
+### Redirects

-By default, when you impersonate and when you stop impersonating a user you are redirected to the root url.
+By default, when you impersonate and when you stop impersonating a user you are
+redirected to the root URL.

+Alternative paths can be configured in the initializer `config/initializers/user_impersonate.rb`
-Configure alternate paths in `config/initializers/user_impersonate.rb`, which is created by the generator above.
+created by the `user_impersonate` generator described above.

 ```ruby
 # config/initializers/user_impersonate.rb